-We talked about it, prepared her to know to stay by mom and not run off…but that didn’t stop Jasmine from bolting away when I was talking to the nice information desk lady at the Tampa airport.
+We talked about it, and prepared her to know to stay by mom and not run off…but that didn’t stop Jasmine from bolting away when I was talking to the nice information desk lady at the Tampa airport.

 Luckily, she knew where Tony was and ran directly to him.
 Even though for that split second, I had no idea and fear started to kick in!

-Overall, my best advise to you when flying with toddlers is to arrive at the airport 2-3 hours early and be patient.
+Overall, my best advice to you when flying with toddlers is to arrive at the airport 2-3 hours early and be patient.
 Bathroom breaks will be needed, kids will get hungry, and if the flight is long or into the night, they’ll get tired too.

+If you need to bring a car seat then plan ahead and learn a little bit about how to travel with car seats.
 I think it really helped that we made it sound so exciting, talked up our upcoming airport experience, and made the entire thing an adventure.

 You’ll also want to consider bringing one of these travel cribs for babies and toddlers so that your little one can get a good night’s sleep at your destination.